“It’s the most wonderful time of the year” – Andy Williams

 1) Go for a short walk during your lunch breaks this week.
 In an article by the American Psychological Association, they suggest that “even a 20-minute walk, run, swim or dance session in the midst of a stressful time can give an immediate effect that can last for several hours”.
 This stems from

 something called the Conservation of Resources Theory, developed by Dr Stevan Hobfoll, which suggests a person’s energy and mental agility can be restored by spending time and energy on things like taking a walk.
-You might like this sketchnote (see right) showing the other four tips from the article.

 2) Put your out-of-office on but before you leave, reflect on and note down three things you achieved this week.
 These don’t have to be massive things.
 It could be as simple as having made a phone call to a client that you’d been putting off.
 Not only does taking the time to reflect on the positive things we’ve done give us a bit of a boost, it can also help us with future performance as a study by Harvard Business School shows.